CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 generally.
 * **Instructions**: This is what tells the computer *what* to compute.
 This is our code.
-* **Memory**: This is that metaphoric scratch paper that the computer tracks it's work on.
+* **Memory**: This is the metaphoric scratch paper that the computer tracks it's work on.
 RAM (random access memory) is a classic example.
 * **Input**: Anything we give the computer: clicking on a button, typing on a keyboard, entering text when prompted, etc.